peterpeterparker/web-social-share/readme.md

 }];
 ```

-> Note that currently you may have to add the `style="display: block"` on the slotted elements for them to be shown.
+> Note that currently you may have to add the `style="display: block"` on the slotted elements, notably if you would use `<ion-icon/>`, for them to be shown.

 #### Styling your icons